 Living in the doorstep, dwelling along thresholds

 How to increase communication of these nine rooms among themselves and with the immediate and far surroundings?
 Horizontally, by taking the doors away, making the resulting holes much bigger, and opening new ones where there is none; vertically, by removing parts of the existing floors and roofs.
 We build deep thresholds where we place all services and some domestic functions, untaming and freeing the rooms from any pre-established program.
 By inverting the common sense logic, static actions are based now in these thresholds, which also contribute to reinforcing the structure of the house.
-Removing part of the existing floors brings more space inside, which feels bigger, and cross ventilation to all the rooms.
-A new roof at the west-end room makes this end space not only inhabitable, but enjoyable, opening up to views of the pantà de Foix, while bringing a totally foreign haptic quality -wood- into town.
+Substracting part of the existing floors brings more space inside, which feels bigger, and cross ventilation to all the rooms.
+A new roof at the west-end room makes this attic not only inhabitable, but enjoyable, opening up to views of the pantà de Foix, while bringing a totally foreign haptic quality -wood- into town.
 This serene roof room works as a big wind chimney, funneling humidity from the lower floors by manually regulating air pressure.

 Can a house be untamed?